vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos.md

 On running this command for the first time, it installs a Profile configuration.

-Follow this to approve profile installation: [Apple Support Guide](https://support.apple.com/guide/mac-help/configuration-profiles-standardize-settings-mh35561/mac#:~:text=Install%20a%20configuration%20profile%20you%E2%80%99ve%20received).
+To approve profile installation, see the [Apple Support Guide](https://support.apple.com/guide/mac-help/configuration-profiles-standardize-settings-mh35561/mac#:~:text=Install%20a%20configuration%20profile%20you%E2%80%99ve%20received).

 Usage example `./mde_support_tool.sh trace --length 5`